aproxis/VideoCutter/.clinerules/10-project-files.md

 ---

-**File: `videocutter/gui/title_settings_frame.py`**
+**File: `videocutter/gui/depthflow_settings_frame.py`**

 **Core Purpose and Logic:**
-This module defines a custom Tkinter `ttk.Frame` subclass, `TitleSettingsFrame`, specifically designed to encapsulate all GUI controls related to text titles and title video overlays.
+This module defines a custom Tkinter `ttk.Frame` subclass, `DepthflowSettingsFrame`, specifically designed to encapsulate all GUI controls related to DepthFlow effects.
 It is intended to be embedded as a tab within the main `VideoCutterGUI`.
--   **Widget Creation**: It creates and arranges various Tkinter widgets (Checkbuttons, Labels, Entries, OptionMenus, Sliders) for configuring:
+-   **Widget Creation**: It creates and arranges various Tkinter widgets (Checkbuttons, Labels, Entries, Sliders) for configuring DepthFlow parameters such as vignette, depth of field, isometric, height, zoom ranges, number of effects per image, base zoom loops, and worker threads.
+It also includes new single-value parameters for fine-grained control over DepthFlow animations (offset_x, offset_y, steady, dolly, focus, invert, center_x, center_y, origin_x, origin_y, zoom_probability).
-    -   **Text Title**: Text content, font, size (auto-calculated and manual), color, appearance delay, visible time, position offsets (X, Y), opacity, and background color/opacity.
-    -   **Title Video Overlay**: Enable/disable, selection of overlay video file, appearance delay, and chromakey settings (color, similarity, blend).
--   **Control Toggling**: The `toggle_title_controls` method enables or disables all related widgets based on the state of the "Enable Text Title" checkbox, ensuring that only relevant controls are active.
+-   **Control Toggling**: The `toggle_depthflow_controls` method enables or disables all related widgets based on the state of the "Enable DepthFlow" checkbox, ensuring that only relevant controls are active.
--   **Dynamic Font Size Calculation**: The `update_font_size` method calculates a suggested font size for the text title based on its length, providing a visual guide for users.
 -   **Integration with `gui_elements`**: It receives and uses the `gui_elements` dictionary from the main GUI to access and update shared Tkinter variables and other GUI components, ensuring seamless integration.
+-   **Settings Collection**: The `collect_settings` method gathers all DepthFlow-related parameters from the GUI widgets into a dictionary, ready to be passed to the processing pipeline.

 **Internal Dependencies:**
+-   `videocutter.gui.gui_utils`: Used for `update_slider_value` and `update_slider_from_entry` functions to synchronize sliders and entry fields.

+**External Dependencies:**
+-   `tkinter` (as `tk`): Core GUI toolkit.
+-   `tkinter.ttk`: For themed Tkinter widgets (`ttk.Frame`, `ttk.Scale`).

+**Inputs:**
+-   `parent`: The parent Tkinter widget (typically a `ttk.Notebook`) where this frame will be placed.
+-   `gui_elements` (dict): A dictionary containing references to various Tkinter variables and widgets from the main GUI, allowing this frame to interact with the overall application state.
+-   User interactions with the widgets within this frame.

+**Outputs:**
+-   **GUI Display**: Renders the DepthFlow settings section of the GUI.
+-   **GUI State Modification**: Updates the state (enabled/disabled) of its own widgets based on user input.
+-   **Tkinter Variables**: Modifies the values of Tkinter variables (e.g., `var_depthflow_vignette_enable`, `var_depthflow_isometric_min`) stored in the `gui_elements` dictionary, which are then used by the main application logic.
+-   **Collected Settings**: Returns a dictionary of DepthFlow configuration parameters via `collect_settings`.

+---

+**File: `videocutter/gui/main_settings_frame.py`**

+**Core Purpose and Logic:**
+This module defines a custom Tkinter `ttk.Frame` subclass, `MainSettingsFrame`, specifically designed to encapsulate the primary settings for the VideoCutter application.
+It is intended to be embedded as a tab within the main `VideoCutterGUI`.
+-   **Widget Creation**: It creates and arranges various Tkinter widgets (Labels, Entries, Radiobuttons, Checkbuttons, Buttons) for configuring:
+    -   **Folders**: Input and template directories.
+    -   **Video Duration**: Segment duration, maximum length limit, transition duration, and FPS.
+    -   **Batch Processing**: Input folder for batch processing with browse and clear options.
+    -   **Audio Settings**: Voiceover start delay.
+    -   **Video Processing**: Video orientation (vertical/horizontal) and a checkbox for side blur.
+-   **Integration with `gui_elements`**: It receives and uses the `gui_elements` dictionary from the main GUI to access and update shared Tkinter variables and other GUI components, ensuring seamless integration.
+-   **File Browsing**: Provides methods (`_browse_batch_folder`, `_clear_batch_folder`) to interact with `tkinter.filedialog` for selecting batch input folders and managing the state of the single input folder entry.
+-   **Settings Collection**: The `collect_settings` method gathers all main settings parameters from the GUI widgets into a dictionary, ready to be passed to the processing pipeline.

+**Internal Dependencies:**
--   `videocutter.utils.gui_config_manager` (as `gcm`): Provides default values for title-related settings.
+-   `videocutter.utils.gui_config_manager` (as `gcm`): Provides default values for various settings.
+-   `videocutter.gui.gui_utils`: Used for utility functions (though not directly called in the provided snippet, it's imported).

+**External Dependencies:**
+-   `tkinter` (as `tk`): Core GUI toolkit.
+-   `tkinter.ttk`: For themed Tkinter widgets (`ttk.Frame`).
+-   `tkinter.filedialog`: For opening folder selection dialogs.

+**Inputs:**
+-   `parent`: The parent Tkinter widget (typically a `ttk.Notebook`) where this frame will be placed.
+-   `gui_elements` (dict): A dictionary containing references to various Tkinter variables and widgets from the main GUI, allowing this frame to interact with the overall application state.
+-   User interactions with the widgets within this frame.

+**Outputs:**
+-   **GUI Display**: Renders the main settings section of the GUI.
+-   **GUI State Modification**: Updates the state of its own widgets (e.g., disabling input folder entry in batch mode).
+-   **Tkinter Variables**: Modifies the values of Tkinter variables (e.g., `var_batch_input_folder`, `var_video_orientation`) stored in the `gui_elements` dictionary, which are then used by the main application logic.
+-   **Collected Settings**: Returns a dictionary of main configuration parameters via `collect_settings`.

+---

+**File: `videocutter/gui/subtitle_settings_frame.py`**

+**Core Purpose and Logic:**
+This module defines a custom Tkinter `ttk.Frame` subclass, `SubtitleSettingsFrame`, specifically designed to encapsulate all GUI controls related to subtitle generation and styling.
+It is intended to be embedded as a tab within the main `VideoCutterGUI`.
+-   **Widget Creation**: It creates and arranges various Tkinter widgets (Checkbuttons, Labels, Entries, Comboboxes, Sliders, Radiobuttons) for configuring:
+    -   **Basic Settings**: Enable/disable subtitles, characters per line, font, font size, text color, outline thickness and color, shadow enable/color/opacity, and position (using a 3x3 grid of radio buttons for ASS alignment).
+    -   **Advanced Settings (ASS Specific)**: Secondary color, bold/italic/underline/strikeout styles, X/Y scaling, letter spacing, angle, border style, shadow distance, margins (left, right, vertical), and encoding.
+-   **Control Toggling**: The `toggle_subtitle_controls` method enables or disables all related widgets based on the state of the "Enable Subtitles" checkbox.
+The `toggle_subtitle_shadow_controls` method specifically manages the shadow-related controls.
--   `videocutter.gui.gui_utils`: Used for `update_slider_value` and `update_slider_from_entry` functions to synchronize sliders and entry fields for opacity controls.
+-   **Slider-Entry Synchronization**: Integrates with `gui_utils` to keep sliders and entry fields synchronized for font size, outline thickness, and background opacity.
+-   **Subtitle Preview**: Triggers the `update_subtitle_preview` function from `gui_utils` (with debouncing) whenever relevant subtitle settings are changed, providing real-time visual feedback.
+-   **Integration with `gui_elements`**: It receives and uses the `gui_elements` dictionary from the main GUI to access and update shared Tkinter variables and other GUI components, ensuring seamless integration.

+**Internal Dependencies:**
+-   `videocutter.utils.gui_config_manager` (as `gcm`): Provides default values for subtitle settings.
+-   `videocutter.gui.gui_utils`: Used for `update_slider_value`, `update_slider_from_entry`, `schedule_subtitle_preview_update`, and `update_subtitle_preview` functions.

 **External Dependencies:**
 -   `tkinter` (as `tk`): Core GUI toolkit.